Education program, 2019

 To ensure quality, the maximum number of people booked per day will be four hundred.
 There is no limit on class size but larger classes will be divided into smaller groups.

-As visitation levels are expected to increase in 2017, we encourage all groups, whether planning a self-guided visit or taking part in a heritage presentation program, to reserve ahead of time to secure your space to avoid congestion and potential delays.
+We encourage all groups, whether planning a self-guided visit or taking part in a heritage presentation program, to reserve ahead of time to secure your space to avoid congestion and potential delays.
 Capacity at some locations is limited and a reservation will help ensure a smooth and pleasant visit.

 Preparing your class